Jason W. Freeman – Director of Bands

 NHS alum Jason Freeman returns for his first year as Northwood’s director of instrumental music.
 A graduate of Winston- Salem State University, he was an arranger, a three-year section leader and a member of the Wind Ensemble, Chamber Orchestra, Marching Band, and Horn Ensemble.
 In 2009, he was selected as a member of the prestigious National Collegiate Wind Ensemble and performed under world-class conductors at Carnegie Hall.
 In 2011 Freeman was selected as first chair at the HBCU National Band Director Consortium and received his Bachelor of Science degree in Music Education.
 After graduation he taught band at Lexington High School.
 In 2014, he received his Master of Music degree in Music Performance from the University of North Carolina School of the Arts.
 Over the past four years he taught high school band in Nashville, TN, taking a program from seven to as many as seventy-three members.
 While in Nashville, Freeman conducted Marching Band, Concert Band, Jazz Band, and Pep Band.
 Mr. Freeman now conducts the “Marching Chargers,” Wind Ensemble, Symphonic Band, Concert Band, and Jazz Band.
 During the 2018-2019 school year the Northwood Band program received Superior ratings at all five Marching Band competitions and Carowinds “Festival of Music.”

-Mr. Cox is a member of: North Carolina Music Educators Association, Central District Bandmaster’s Association.
+Mr. Freeman is a member of North Carolina Music Educators Association and Central District Bandmaster’s Association

 Amy Savage – Lead Percussion Instructor and Arranger